I was kind of lost the last time we spoke. Somehow our positions had gotten reversed.

 You must think I’m silly.
 Talking to you so much.
 Saying goodnight to a picture frame.
 If Dad is sitting next to you, he’s probably just shaking his head saying, “that’s our little girl.”

-That day I walked into the Home to see you, was the day my heart broke in two.
+That day I walked into the hospital to see you, was the day my heart broke in two.
 I cry each time I go there in my head.
 It makes my heart hurt so much.
 No more would I walk into the house on Marine Drive.
 Dad would have my ham in the oven, already half cooked and you would be fussing all about.
 Lord help us if Dad or I left something out of place.
 You walking around like a sentinel making sure we didn’t.

 It seemed to happen overnight.
 Just mere months to announce a life must now come to an end.
 That seems so cruel, don’t you think?
-But then again we all live with not knowing when, don’t we.
+But then again we all live with not knowing when, don’t we?
 Why is it we seem to believe that death only comes to those who appear ill or frail?
 None of us are immune, are we Mom?
 The one thing none of us can escape.

 I sat on the bed facing you.
 I was very careful not to sit on you, because you know I can be a total klutz sometimes.
 I just wanted to scoop you up and squeeze you so tight, but I knew I couldn’t.
 It would cause you too much pain.
 So I sat next to you, gently holding your hand, trying not to break in two, trying my hardest to be a mom for you.
 You looked up at me with the saddest most vulnerable expression I have ever seen and asked me, “Judy, am I going to die?”

-© 2017 Judith Mallard
+© May 12, 2019 Judith Mallard